15 Aug 2023

 A key to the council’s success so far has been linking climate change and forward planning into the same councillor’s portfolio.
 Forward planning sets the council’s direction, policy and framework for decision-making, so linking this directly to the climate agenda allows climate plans to be fully integrated at an early stage.

 Hiring a senior and well-qualified climate lead officer, who can work strategically to integrate climate action within council policies, has been crucial.
 It allows the officer to work directly with other senior decision-makers, including senior finance officers who influence council investment planning.
 This was key in the commitment to climate bonds investment.

 Recognising levers of influence, what you control and what you can affect

-- After establishing that transport is the largest source of carbon emissions in the Cotswolds, the council prioritised creating a climate champion position focusing on transport.
+For example, after establishing that transport is the largest source of carbon emissions in the Cotswolds, the council prioritised creating a climate champion position focusing on transport.
 As in many rural areas, reshaping local transport requires buy-in from the county council, and the recruitment of a sustainable transport officer allowed for a more collaborative approach to orchestrating policies that relied on county council action.

 What resources were needed?

-£240,000 of funding was secured from the council’s budget to create three climate champion positions at a councillor, senior manager and officer level, and to commission initial climate studies.
+£240,000 of funding was secured from the council’s budget to create 3 climate champion positions at a councillor, senior manager and officer level, and to commission initial climate studies.
 A substantial proportion of the funding came directly from resources saved from management costs of the cancelled £15 million car park construction project.

 From a resourcing perspective, the initial investment in skilled staff members has already paid dividends, with the new staff securing £1.2 million in funding for sustainable housing plans via the Public Sector Decarbonisation Fund.
-This would not have been possible without this initial council investment into climate-focused staff.
+This wouldn't have been possible without this initial council investment into climate-focused staff.
 It takes dedicated staff time to bid for UK government funding.

 Lessons from the Cotswolds